 I had seen reviews for the graphic novel version of this on r/fantasy a few times over the years.
 I used to be huge into comics and graphic novels, but over the years the price vs time spent on reading them forced me into mass market paperback as a broke college kid, and I never really returned to the hobby.
 Since this is written by Joe Hill and it’s already on Netflix, I decided to check it out.

-This story revolves around a family just lost the father/husband in a bizarre murder that happened in front of them.
+This story revolves around a family that just lost the father/husband in a bizarre murder that happened in front of them.
 Trauma all the way around the board for this family.
 The father was a teacher at a school and one of the students, Sam, shot him while inquiring about something called The Key House (not a spoiler addressed in the first episode).
 The mother decides to up and move to…of all places….
 The Key House.
 It’s the ancestral home of her husband and get this – he never liked talking about his past.
 As if it were somehow traumatic and terrible and probably not a great place to bring the family since he never once returned.
 Red fucking flags, anyone?

 The youngest kid starts to hear whispering throughout the house and finds magical keys, each with unique and incredible powers.
 There’s a key that lets you go anywhere in the world so long as you’ve been there before, (and with a door).
 There’s a key that lets you go inside your own head and explore your own thoughts and memories.
 There’s a key that allows you to become a ghost and fly around and meet other ghosts.
 Each of these keys has a darker side to them though, unforeseen consequences of using them that are nasty surprises once you run into them.
 I guess one of my bigger complaints would be the old trope where the characters should absolutely know what they’re doing is stupid, and yet they persist with very risky behaviors.
 Would you continue to use these keys willy nilly when they can have super obvious, very bad consequences?
-I would have found it more believable if at first the keys weren’t as glaringly obviously tainted with danger.
-Maybe instead if it had started out more benign and then only later did the danger come to the forefront I would have believed it more.
+I would have found it more believable if at first the keys weren’t so obviously tainted with danger.
+Maybe instead if it had started out with more benign adventures and then only later did the danger come to the forefront I would have believed it more.
 If myself and the people around me almost died I wouldn’t have used another key, even if I was a 10-year-old kid.

 I wasn’t a big fan of the storyline surrounding the girl, either.
 The guy who’s pursuing her is probably meant to be a “good guy” but how hard he was pushing and how frequently he was asking her to come over and hang out was just agitating to me.
 It’s obvious he was just a teen with a crush, but it was grating to watch.